google/temporian/CONTRIBUTING.md

 ### Adding code examples

-Any code examples that are included in the docstrings of members of the public API, or in markdown files under the [docs/](docs/) directory,will be executed and tested using the python's built-in [doctest](https://docs.python.org/3/library/doctest.html) module.
+Any doctest code examples in `temporian/*.py` or `docs/*.md`, will be executed and tested using the python's built-in [doctest](https://docs.python.org/3/library/doctest.html) module.

 For example, the following piece of code would be executed, and the outputs must match the expected result indicated: